=Revamped: November 7, 2015= My new notes are in bold

 "I've never heard of anything like that..."

-Ahnnie then suddenly sat up, and earned a curious tilt-of-head look from the tiger cub.
-"We'd better be getting back," she said.
+Ahnnie then suddenly sat up, earning a curious tilt-of-head look from the tiger cub.
+She looked urgently towards Drizzt.
+"We'd better get going," she said.
 "I'll tell you more about Buddhism later; but if we're late for this, I'll be grounded for the rest of summer vacation!"

 But she had him running behind her in the next second.
 He remembered to put the tiger cub back, of course.